 If you twist your ankle or step down in an awkward way, you might experience a fracture.
 Though painful, with early intervention, it’s possible to treat fractures and prevent them from getting worse.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, offer all-inclusive treatment for ankle fractures.
-To make an appointment at the office in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment at the office in Gainesville or Lake City, Florida, call the nearest office.

 An ankle fracture is an injury to your ankle bone.
 Fractures vary in severity.
 Some are small and almost impossible to see; others are significant and require surgical repair with pins, rods, or plates.